amherstiadoctor/8Puzzle-Solver-BFS-A-Star-DFS/README.md

 * reads input file `puzzle.in` for board face/configuration
 * when solve-bfs button is clicked, disables board and previous and next board button show the solution path
-* outputs `puzzle.out` file that contains solution path moves
+* outputs `puzzle.out` file that contains solution path moves (open this file on notepad)

 Default board configuration: <br />
 ![What it looks like when ran](uponRunning.png)

 When Solve button and next button is clicked: <br />
 ![What it looks like when solve button clicked](whenSolveClicked.gif)

-## OPEN THE PUZZLE.OUT FILE ON NOTEPAD